Simulating Effective QED on Quantum Computers: Cost Estimates for e QED Simulation

 The asymptotics of the simulation complexity in momentum space are interesting for a number of reasons.
 First, let us consider the case where the two-body interaction term dominates the Trotter-Suzuki error.
 This occurs when $\frac{n_s^{1/3}}{L}\ll m\ll \frac{n_s^2}{L}$.
 Note that we require that the lower bound hold in order to justify the assumptions in Theorem~\ref{thm:momCost} as well as to ensure that we remain in the situation where effective QED, rather than full QED, is appropriate.
 In the thermodynamic limit, we take $L \propto n_s^{1/3}$ and therefore have that

 The continuum limit, unfortunately, is not naturally defined without making further promises on the system.
 This is because in the continuum limit we need to take $L\in o(n_s^{1/3})$, which leads to momentum modes where the kinetic contribution to the energy dominates the mass energy.
 Such modes invalidate our assumptions and so effective QED cannot be considered valid in the continuum limit for finite mass electrons without imposing restrictions on the input state.
+Note that these issues arise for both the position and momentum space formulations of eQED.
 Taking the continuum limit is also complicated by the issue of renormalization.
 To ensure the electron mass takes the correct value and the potential between two electrons has the correct $1/r$ dependence, the electron mass and charge in the Hamiltonian must be varied as a function of the lattice spacing.
 For the continuum limit of QED, this leads to the electron charge being forced to zero as the lattice spacing goes to zero.
 This is known as triviality and is due to QED likely not being a valid interacting field theory when defined without a cutoff \cite{triviality1,triviality2,triviality3,triviality4}.